Hilariously Abusive Childhood

 - Penny's abusive father in the Gag Dub of Crayon Shin-chan.
 Her mom even hatched a plan to escape and become a BDSM prostitute.
 "At least they pay for ouchie-sex."

 - Played with: Ed and Al's training with Izumi in Fullmetal Alchemist is shown like this, to the point that hearing her name is enough to turn them into pathetic wrecks.
 But then they asked her to train them.
 They even insisted, because they were desperate for power, and Izumi actually went easy on them and what they were put through was child's play compared to the training Izumi went through herself.
-Of course, her idea of going easy on them during their training was to strand them on a deserted island, then get her store assistant to dress up as a monster, beat the ever loving crap out of the boys every day and steal their food.
-At least he was around to make sure they didn't die, which was more than she got.
+Of course, her idea of going easy on them during their training was to strand them on a deserted island for a month, then get her store assistant to dress up as a monster, steal their food, and beat the crap out of them every day until they toughened up.
+At least he was around to make sure they didn't die, which was more than she got (she was suppsoed to train under a skilled alchemist, but instead under his martial arts twin brother.
+During the harsh lessons, she did form her alchemy philosophy from it.)

 - In Keroro Gunsou, Dororo was not only quite sickly as a lad, but suffered all sorts of cartoony pain and abuse during the games he would play with Keroro and Giroro.